groupe-edf/dsas-tinycore/append/usr/local/share/www/Documentation_en.md

 So the DSAS needs two times more disk space than the maximum used for the transfers.
 Inside each machine, the DSAS "mirrors" the files between each zone, and the old files are removed when they are not longer available on the site they were downloaded from.
-So the only the addition of space used by the download sites is needed, with a little extra margin.
+So the only the sum of space used by the download sites is needed, with a little extra margin.

 The formula for the disk space needed for each of the DSAS machines is